 - Workshops for insurance scholars.

-- Conferences that are broadly interdisciplinary, involving legal academics, social scientists, practicing lawyers, industry executives, and government officials, as appropriate to the topics.
+- Conferences that are broadly interdisciplinary, involving legal academics, social scientists, practicing lawyers, industry executives, and government officials.
+Read more about our conferences here

-Core faculty for RCRR are Professors Jay Feinman, Adam Scales, and Rick Swedloff.
+The Co-Directors of RCRR are Professors Jay Feinman, Adam Scales, and Rick Swedloff.
+Read more about our faculty here